-Assembly Bill 97 (Chapter 47, Statutes of 2013), as amended by Senate Bills 91 and 97, enacted landmark legislation reform in California school district finance by creating the new Local Control Funding Formula (LCFF).
-The District is analyzing the impact of the LCFF on funding for our program offerings and services.
+Landmark legislation passed in Year 2013 reformed California school district finance by creating the new Local Control Funding Formula (LCFF).
+The District continues to analyze the impact of the LCFF on funding for our program offerings and services.
 The LCFF is designed to provide a flexible funding mechanism that links student achievement to state funding levels.
 The LCFF provides a per pupil base grant amount, by grade span, that is augmented by supplemental funding for targeted student groups in low income brackets, those that are English language learners and foster youth.
-The State anticipates all school districts to reach the statewide targeted base funding levels by 2020-21.
+The State anticipates all school districts to reach the statewide targeted base funding levels by 2020-21, but the annual amount funded to meet the target is uncertain.

-Factors related to LCFF that the District is in the process of evaluating include estimates of new funding in the next budget year and beyond; creation of the Local Control and Accountability Plan (LCAP) for fiscal year 2014-15 that aims to link student accountability measurements to funding allocations; ensuring the integrity of reporting student data through the California Longitudinal Pupil Achievement Data System (CALPADs); and, meeting new compliance and audit requirements.
+Factors related to LCFF that the District is monitoring include: (1) estimates of funding in the next budget year and beyond; (2) the Local Control and Accountability Plan (LCAP) that aims to link student accountability measurements to funding allocations; (3) ensuring the integrity of reporting student data through the California Longitudinal Pupil Achievement Data System (CALPADs); and, (4) meeting new compliance and audit requirements.